aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample1/IoTJobs.md

 In [this directory](./simulated_device/) you'll find the Python application that runs on each edge device and streams synthetic raw turbine data, which has been collected from real sensors installed in a 3D printed mini wind turbine.
 The README in that folder provides instructions on how to configure and run that application.

 > **Warning**
-> To keep things simple for this code sample, the simulated device and the windturbine detector component are communicating through a local MQTT broker, unauthenticated.
-To secure your connection, you can follow the steps described in the [AWS IoT Greengrass V2 workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/5ecc2416-f956-4273-b729-d0d30556013f/en-US/chapter6-mqtt-broker)
+> To keep things simple for this code sample, the simulated device and the detector application are communicating through a local MQTT broker, unauthenticated.
+Do not use this in production.
+It is a security best practice to always use an encrypted, secured connection.

 ### Edge Application